- What Are Postpartum Hives?

 How Long Do Postpartum Hives Last?

-Though you are probably miserable that you have developed this condition rather than getting the chance to enjoy your baby properly, don’t worry.
+Though you are probably miserable that you have developed this condition rather than getting the chance to enjoy spending time with your baby properly, don’t worry.
 This condition generally resolves itself in about 6 to 8 weeks time.
 With proper care, it can take lesser than that as well.

 The one thing that concerns most mothers suffering from this condition is the kind of effect it could have on breastfeeding and the risks their babies may have to face after drinking their milk.
 Medications such as antihistamines containing loratadine and fexofenadine are considered safe, as studies reveal that the exposure breastfeeding infants have to these drugs is quite minimal and highly unlikely to result in any side effects, making them compatible with breastfeeding.
 At any rate, it’s best to go with any medication only if your doctor has approved of it.